apache/spark/dev/README.md

 __Please note:__ this tool will restore your current branch when it finishes, but you will lose any uncommitted changes.
 Make sure you commit any changes you wish to keep before proceeding.

-Also, do not run this tool from inside the `dev` folder if you are working with a PR that predates the `dev` directory.
-It will be unable to restore itself from a nonexistent location.
-Run it from the main airflow directory instead: `dev/airflow-pr`.

 ### Execution
 Simply execute the `airflow-pr` tool: